Doubly isogenous curves of genus two with a rational action of $D_6$: Unexpected sources for doubly isogenous curves

 \begin{proof} We note that the congruence conditions on $p$ imply that $-1$ is not a square modulo~$p$ but $-2$, $3$, and $5$ are squares modulo~$p$, so in particular there do exist elements $s$ and $t$ as in the statement of the corollary.
 We claim that the conditions of Theorem~\ref{T:easytwists} hold.

 Set

 We compute that the corresponding $j$-invariant is a root of

 which is the Hilbert class polynomial for the discriminant $-60$.
-This means that the elliptic curve corresponding to $\lambda$ has CM by $-60$.
-But since $-60$ is not a square modulo~$p$, a curve over $\FF_p$ with CM by $-60$ is supersingular.
+This means that the elliptic curve corresponding to $\lambda$ has CM by $\ZZ[\sqrt{-15}]$, the imaginary quadratic order of discriminant~$-60$.
+But since $-60$ is not a square modulo~$p$, a curve over $\FF_p$ with CM by $\ZZ[\sqrt{-15}]$ is supersingular.

 Similarly, if we set